skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 **Introduction**

-Today is the 4th episode of NSObject Internals and we'll touch `retain` and `release` messages.
+Today is the 4th episode of NSObject Internals and we'll touch `retain` and `release`.
 Previous episode has already described some of the reference counting specifics, so to not repeat myself I will immediately jump into the details.

-**Notice:** Topic is very broad, so I will talk only about direct usage of `retain` and `release` messages.
+**Notice:** Topic is very broad, so I will talk only about direct usage of `retain` and `release` methods.

 **Source code**